 Both the citizen sponsor and the foreign fiancé beneficiary must be unmarried in order to apply.
 In almost all situations, the sponsor and foreign fiancé must have met in person at least once during the prior 2 years.

 The sponsor must be able to prove that he or she is financially able to support the foreign fiancé after the marriage.
 To do this the sponsor must prove that he or she earns at least 100% of the federal guidelines poverty level.

 The sponsor will have to prove that the parties are really planning on getting married, and that the relationship is genuine.
 It is desirable, although not mandatory, that the parties have concrete wedding plans which can be documented with copies of wedding invitations, receipts for renting or reserving a hall, or the like.
 If the couple does not have concrete wedding plans simple affidavits stating their intent to marry may suffice.

-This page is intended to provide a step by step guide to the process, and provide some general pointers.
+This page is intended to provide both an overview and a step by step guide to the process, and provide some general pointers.

 There are several steps in the process, and although they are fairly straightforward, there are nuances and even pitfalls which can arise during the following steps: